-Students pursuing an MBA in accounting can take advantage of valuable networking opportunities by building relationships with a diverse body of fellow students.
-The MBA program inspires students to become confident communicators who mindfully explore different perspectives and think critically.
+Students pursuing an MBA in Accounting can take advantage of valuable networking opportunities by building relationships with a diverse body of fellow students.
+The MBA accounting program inspires students to become confident communicators who mindfully explore different perspectives and think critically.
 Students become accomplished researchers who learn the quantitative methods necessary for turning raw data into applicable information.
-Some of the courses in this accounting MBA program include:
+Some of the courses in this MBA accounting program include:

 - Advanced Financial Statement Analysis